argyleink/core/docs/models.md

 });
 ```

 Notice the use of the ```base``` property above.
-This allows you the base of the url you want your model to live under.
-This create the following routes:
+This allows you to append a "base" to the url you want your model to live under.
+The example above will create the following routes:

 - [http://localhost/api/v1/user/create](http://localhost/api/v1/user/create)      [ POST ]
 - [http://localhost/api/v1/user/info](http://localhost/api/v1/user/info)          [ POST ]